we assume you want a folder called 'ascend' right there in your home directory cd ~ # check out the trunk of the repository to a new subdirectory called 'ascend' svn co https://svn.ascend4.org/trunk/ ascend

 See Building ASCEND for information on how to build ASCEND from the source code you have checked out.

-Please try to read our coding style guidelines.
+Please read our coding style guidelines.

 To receive email notifications about changes to the trunk ASCEND code branch, use this page on Launchpad.